It has served the city well over its 33-year lifespan however the knackered Dalewood bridge is well past retirement.

 While no final design is being put forth at this time, the report from David Jackson, manager of capital works, paints an imaginative picture of possible options.

 “Bridges remain visible pieces of the community for over 100 years,” writes Jackson.
-“With some creative design and cost effective engineering they can become icons that contribute towards community identity.
+“With some creative design and cost-effective engineering, they can become icons that contribute towards community identity.

-“Construction of a bridge is a once in 100 year opportunity to create something inspiring.”
+“Construction of a bridge is a once in 100-year opportunity to create something inspiring.”

 Jackson recommends either a slab on girder bridge (similar to the structure on Sunset Drive over Kettle Creek) or tied arch (Blackfriars in London).

-Estimated cost of a new bridge is anywhere from $3.9 to $5.4 million.
+The estimated cost of a new bridge is anywhere from $3.9 to $5.4 million.